-- Be available for 30 hours per week, June through August with the opportunity to extend the internship into the fall season with adjusted flexible hours.
-Unique scheduling needs may be negotiated in advance and are subject to operational needs of the organization
+- Be available for 30 hours per week, June through August, working primarily morning hours with an occasional late afternoon/early evening.
+Unique scheduling needs may be negotiated in advance are are subject to operational needs of the organization

 - Be flexible and have a sense of humor!
 This is a real farming operation and we operate at the whim of nature, so flexibility is key

 Community Harvest Project (CHP), a 501(c)3 organization, is dedicated to improving access to healthy foods through community engagement.
 Through their volunteer farming, education, and volunteer programs and partnerships, they bring thousands of community members together each year to build an engaged and healthier Worcester County.
 In 2019 working together with over 7,500 volunteers they produced significant fresh produce resources for individuals and families in need throughout our community who otherwise may not have had access.
 The produce is donated through numerous partner organizations such as The Worcester County Food Bank, Community Servings, Loaves and Fishes, Jeremiah’s Inn, and The Hector Reyes House.
 CHP operates at Brigham Hill Community Farm and White’s Farm in North Grafton, MA and at Prospect Hill Farm in Harvard, MA.

 For more information about their programs and impact, please visit www.community-harvest.org.